-This article illustrates how to create an Entity Relationship Diagram in excel.
-Softwares like Microsoft Visio, Lucidchart, etc. are great tools for creating entity-relationships diagrams.
-There is no direct way to create these diagrams in excel quickly.
-But you can use the Microsoft Visio add-in to do that in excel with limited tools.
+This article illustrates how to create an Entity Relationship Diagram in Excel.
+Software like Microsoft Visio, Lucidchart, etc. are great tools for creating entity-relationships diagrams.
+There is no direct way to create these diagrams in Excel quickly.
+But you can use the Microsoft Visio add-in to do that in Excel with limited tools.
 Even then, you need a work or school account for that.
-So we will use the Insert Shapes feature in excel instead to create the diagrams.
+So we will use the Insert Shapes feature in Excel instead to create the diagrams.
 Follow the article to learn how to do that.

 What Is an Entity Relationship Diagram?

 An Entity Relationship Diagram (ERD), also known as a Database Model, is a visual model or representation of your database schema.
 As the name suggests, it shows different tables in boxes as entities and the relationships between them.
 It can be represented as a logical or a physical data model.

 An entity relationship diagram consists of three key components: entities, attributes, and relationships.